cbourke/ComputerScienceI/documents/faq.md

 Try going to https://codepost.io/forgot-password and resetting your password (even if you never initially set one).
 Be sure to use your huskers email or whatever primary email is associated with your canvas profile.

+# Grading

+## How and when are readings graded?

+See the section on zyBooks.
+Readings are automatically graded and your grade in Canvas is automatically updated as you work through the reading.
+After the due date, you still have access to the reading and can complete any section that is not yet completed, but the grade will no longer update or sync to Canvas.

+## How and when are labs graded?

+Labs are due at midnight on Tuesdays.
+We try to get them graded as soon as possible on Wednesdays.
+When we are done, grades (with any comments) are posted to Canvas and a brief retrospective is posted to Piazza.

+## How and when are hacks graded?

+Hacks are due (generally) Mondays at midnight.
+Learning Assistants have 48 business hours to grade them and then Course Leaders take another 48 hours to check the grading process to ensure consistency.
+Grades are released in Canvas with comments posted to codepost (generally) on Friday afternoons.
+A retrospective is then posted to Piazza.

+## How and when is attendance graded?

+Learning Assistants take attendance in lab/hack.
+Attendance scores in Canvas are updated at the end of the week.
+If you did not attend lab and/or hack you may see a 0 or other grade.
+This grade may be updated when the rest of the module points have been graded as per the attendance policy in the syllabus.